J-Afzal/Third-Year-Project/README.md

   * Changed GoPro 'HDMI output' setting to 'Live'
 * Waveshare Metal Case for the Jetson Nano
 * Keyboard & Mouse

+## WARNING
+The yolo4.weights file could not be uploaded due to GitHub's 100 MB upload limit but can be downloaded from [here](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights).

 ## Instructions for Setting up Windows 10 (1.5hrs)
 0. Download all pre-requisites